lets-recycle-app/lets-recycle-app.github.io/README.md

 This app allows a customer to make an online request to AO for an appliance recycling collection from their home address.
-It is also possible to request a pick-up from a neighbourhood address for an appliance that has been abandoned.
+It is also possible to request a collection from a neighbourhood address for an appliance that has been abandoned.

 The customer can choose a suitable collection time from a selection